I Think that I shall never see

 Wee (dy) TreesHave you tried weeds?
 Most of you have probably heard of the idea.
 When the soil is soft just rip those lil' rascals up out of the ground and look at that root structure!
 Weeds, flowers, whatever you want, they can yield some amazing results.

 I do not know what these plants are that are shown here.
 There are three different plants.
 Notice the difference in fullness and shapes.
-Presented for you are the roots with figures of common scales, 1/32, 1/48, and 1/87 (HO scale).
+Presented for you are the roots with figures of "root" scales, 1/32, 1/48, and 1/87 (HO scale), and aircraft in 1/72 and 1/48.

 Weed roots can be used by themselves or you can use bunches to embellish trunks and boughs that lack the fine armatures.
 Use them for bare or dead trees, or sprinkle on foliage for a tree at the height of its summer splendor!
 Keep the natural color or stain or paint to suit your tastes.